mps-youtube/yewtube/README.md

 mps-youtube.instance567867
 ```

-Check also the [common-issue](common-issues.md) if you having problem with yewtube.
+Check also the [common-issue](https://github.com/iamtalhaasghar/yewtube/wiki/Common-issues) if you are having problem with yewtube.

 How to Contribute
 -----------------